The Complete Guide to Gas Tungsten Arc Welding

 Grinding Tungsten Electrode

-Tungsten electrodes have 3 types of tips: truncated, pointed and balled.
-Having the right tip matters as it influences arc characteristics.
+Tungsten electrodes have three types of tips: truncated, pointed, and balled.
+The right tip matters as it influences arc characteristics.

 Balled tips are suited for AC welding, while pointed tips work well for DC welding.